 6. Pop into the Sicolo-Norman House

-This old house has been restored with love and patience by its current owner, after it had spent years lying in ruins.
-The owner is still working on other parts of this complex, but the door is quite often left open for passers-by to pop in and see the house.
+This old house has been restored with love and patience by its current owner.
+The door is often open so passers-by can pop in and see the house.

 7. Walk along the sea front

 One of the best things to do in Birgu is to go for a walk along the city’s waterfront.

 If you walk along the entire perimeter, you get to see two very different sides – the world-class marina with large, luxury yachts, and the more authentic part of the city, with traditional boats and local fishermen sitting along the shore.